awestover/thoughts/content/stimuli.md

 Now, this is pretty subtle, because here's the thing.
 Checking skyspace2.0 for new posts by Alek, it's not *fundamentally* a bad thing.
 People reading skyspace2.0 developed substantially deeper relationships with Alek, and there is evidence that this is not simply a correlation but actually has causality.
 (My basis for this claim is that skyspace2.0 generated a lot of conversations and jokes and so on.)
-Checking messanges sometimes can be good.
-E.g., it's generally pretty good for me to check messanges before going to a meeting / tutoring appointment etc in case of [[flake|last minute changes of plan]]
+Checking messages sometimes can be good.
+E.g., it's generally pretty good for me to check messages before going to a meeting / tutoring appointment etc in case of [[flake|last minute changes of plan]]
 But, the question is not whether e.g., checking Alek's blog is good, it's whether it is **net good**.
 And, if it's causing you to fragment your attention when you're doing something important, then it's probably net bad. [[wrong exists]]